Shan State; Overland from Lake Inle to Chiang Mai

 Off the beaten track Burma (Myanmar) and Thailand tour

-Due to the very recent opening of certain Burmese land border crossing points we’re excited to able to offer this new extension to discover some of the less accessible parts of Shan State; the far southeastern region around Kengtung with its myriad hill-tribe peoples and spectacular mountain scenery.
-Little frequented by tourists, we’ll hike through the limestone hills of what was the heart of the notorious Golden Triangle region, visit remote highland villages and meet traditional hill-tribe peoples as well as discovering the charming town and former British administrative outpost of Kengtung itself.
-From here we’ll head to the bustling border market town of Tachileik before continuing overland to finish the tour in Thailand’s northern capital Chiang Mai.
+Due to the recent opening of certain Burmese (Myanmar) land border crossing points, we’re excited to able to offer this new extension, or mini-tour, to discover one of the less accessible parts of Shan State; the remote far southeastern region around Kengtung with its myriad ethnic minorities and spectacular mountain scenery.
+Little frequented by tourists, we’ll hike through the limestone hills of what was the heart of the notorious Golden Triangle region, visit remote highland villages and meet the still very traditional hill-tribe peoples as well as discovering the charming town and former British administrative outpost of Kengtung itself.
+From here we’ll head south through Shan State to the bustling border market town of Tachileik before continuing overland to finish the tour in Thailand’s northern capital Chiang Mai.

-Please note this 6 day tour is designed primarily as an extension to our existing 2 and 3 week Burma itineraries connecting Inle Lake to Kengtung and Chiang Mai.
-It can however be organised in reverse as a tailor-made extension to any North Thai tours if so desired connecting Chiang Mai and Chiang Rai to Burma and Inle Lake.
+This 6-day, fully accompanied, tour begins in Burma (Myanmar) at Inle lake and takes you by short domestic flight to remote Kengtung Township before crossing the Burmese – Thai border at Tachileik – Mae Sai and finishing in Chiang Mai.
+The trip is designed primarily as an extension, for those with a few extra days to spare, to our existing 2 and 3 week Burma itineraries, continuing from our 3-day Inle Lake stay.
+It can, however, be organised in reverse as a tailor-made extension to any of our North Thai tours if so desired, connecting Chiang Mai and Chiang Rai to Burma and Inle Lake.

 Here's an idea of what you can expect to do and see day-to-day.